autowarefoundation/autoware.universe/map/map_loader/README.md

 #### Prerequisites on pointcloud map file(s)

 You may provide either a single .pcd file or multiple .pcd files.
-If you are using multiple PCD data and either of `enable_partial_load` or `enable_differential_load` is set true, it MUST obey the following rules:
+If you are using multiple PCD data and either of `enable_partial_load`, `enable_differential_load` or `enable_selected_load` are set true, it MUST obey the following rules:

 1. **It must be divided by straight lines parallel to the x-axis and y-axis**.
 The system does not support division by diagonal lines or curved lines.
 2. **The division size along each axis should be equal.**
 3. **The division size should be about 20m x 20m.** Particularly, care should be taken as it cannot be denied that if the division is made too large (for example, more than 100m), it may have adverse effects on dynamic map loading features in [ndt_scan_matcher](https://github.com/autowarefoundation/autoware.universe/tree/main/localization/ndt_scan_matcher) and [compare_map_segmentation](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/compare_map_segmentation).
 4. **All the split maps should not overlap with each other.**

+Note that these rules are not applicable when `enable_partial_load`, `enable_differential_load` and `enable_selected_load` are all set false.
+In this case, however, you also need to disable dynamic map loading mode for other nodes as well ([ndt_scan_matcher](https://github.com/autowarefoundation/autoware.universe/tree/main/localization/ndt_scan_matcher) and [compare_map_segmentation](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/compare_map_segmentation) as of June 2023).

 #### Metadata structure